wanghaisheng/responsive-landing-page-starter/content/blog/en/whatsapp-analytics-spatial-mapping-of-users-of-whatsapp-groups.md

 You can access these environment variables in the source code using the [Python Decouple](https://pypi.org/project/python-decouple/) built-in module.

-**Note:** It's also good practice to add the `.env` file to the [gitignore](https://git-scm.com/docs/gitignore) file.
+>It's also good practice to add the `.env` file to the [gitignore](https://git-scm.com/docs/gitignore) file.
 Doing so prevents sensitive information such as API credentials to become public.

 The scripts follow the Object-Oriented Programming paradigm.
 The following are high-level explanations for each script.

 ### automate.py
 The first step to this project workflow is WhatsApp automation using [Selenium](https://selenium-python.readthedocs.io/).\
 Selenium is an open-source web-based automation tool that requires a driver to control the browser.
 Different drivers exist due to various browser configurations; some of the popular browsers' drivers are listed below: